qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/12 - The Angel.md

 *  Wings made out of finders
 * Two hangs covering eyes
 * Two hands covering chest
-	* Chains connected to hands that cover chest
+	* Chains of blood connected to hands that cover chest
+	* Held by hands on the ground
+* How to remove chains
+	* Destroy them: AC 17, 50 hp
+	* Sacrifice blood: 4d10 damage
-	*
+* []

 ## Map